But there is one more player in the top 10 cryptocurrencies which often gets some of that limelight – DASH.

 If you managed to catch this train, or if you’re planning to get on the next one, you’ll need somewhere to store all of your DASH.

-I have verified the following DASH wallets based on certain factors which I always try to look for in all types of cryptocurrency wallets.
+I have verified the following DASH wallets based on certain factors that I always try to look for in all types of cryptocurrency wallets.
 These factors are:

 - Control private keys – A wallet where you own and control your keys.